steebchen/prisma-client-go/docs/reference/01-introduction.md

 You can swap them out as you wish, given that the query is possible for whatever you're querying.
 For example, you can only query for fields which actually exist on a given model.
-If a field is optional, you will also get additional methods such as IsNull() and *Optional variations to query for sql NULLs:
+If a field is optional, you will also get additional methods such as IsNull() and *Optional variations to query for SQL NULLs:

 ```go
 posts, err := client.Post.FindMany(